tlswg/tls-subcerts/draft-rescorla-tls-subcerts.md

 TLS server is compromised the attacker could issue themselves an arbitrary number of sub-certificates.
-Conversely, the master certificate may be configured so that it is not directly usable, thus requiring the name-holder to get two certificates, one for signing delegated credentials and one for use in its TLS server.
+Conversely, the master certificate may be configured so that it is not directly usable, thus requiring the name-holder to get two certificates, one for signing credentials and one for use in its TLS server.
 This adds additional complexity for the operator but allows the master certificate to be offline.